rails/rails/guides/source/active_support_core_extensions.md

 # => {"a" => 2}, in my test, can't rely on this result though
 ```

 This method may be useful for example to easily accept both symbols and strings as options.
-For instance +ActionView::Helpers::FormHelper+ defines:
+For instance `ActionView::Helpers::FormHelper` defines:

 ```ruby
 def to_check_box_tag(options = {}, checked_value = "1", unchecked_value = "0")